 In the beginning…

-About three years ago my partner Tracy and I had our house renovated including a new loft conversion.
+About three years ago we had our house renovated including a new loft conversion.
 We chose our floors very carefully and decided to install underfloor heating at the same time.
 After three months we began to notice the occasional floor creak which got worse, and worse and worse.

-I decided to look for a solution on YouTube.
-I soon discovered that both Talcum powder and WD-40 were recommended.
+I decided to look for a solution on YouTube and discovered that both Talcum powder and WD-40 were recommended.
 I watched the videos and followed the instructions.
-The Talc created a mess but worked well initially, but after about four weeks the floors started to creak again.
+The Talc worked well initially but after about four weeks the floors started to creak again.
+Talc is moisture absorbent so humidity in the air soon render Talc useless.

 I tested it in one of our spare bedrooms and it did indeed stop the creaks....for about ten days.
 This is not the fault of WD-40 but rather a simple case of using the wrong tool for the job.